Bowling Party Ideas: retro & modern

 Here are some other food suggestions to go with these bowling party ideas.

-- Pick up a bowling pin cookie cutter, there are so many ways you can use this to create themed bowling party food such as sandwiches, pizza, cookies, cheese and fruit slices (see some examples below).
+- Pick up a bowling pin cookie cutter from supplier 3, or a bowling ball one from supplier 4.
+There are so many ways you can use this to create themed bowling party food such as sandwiches, pizza, cookies, cheese and fruit slices (see some examples below).

 - Use a bowling pin cookie cutter to shape white bread sandwiches (see below) into pins with red fruit leather to make the stripes.
 You can also use brown bread to create bowling balls with three olives as the holes (below right).